-JEE Main I would be held in January 1st week and the results will be declared in January last week.
-JEE Main II will be held in April first week and results will be announced in April last week.
+JEE Main Exam would be held in 22-25 February, 2021 and the results will be declared (Date shall be displayed).
 Moreover, if a student appears for the JEE (Main) twice, the best of his/ her two scores will be taken into account.
 The JEE will be held in multiple sessions and students will have the option to choose a date.

 Educational qualifications: The candidates need to clear plus two examination with Science as a stream (Physics, Chemistry, Maths) and 50 per cent marks.

 JEE Main Syllabus:

 This section will include questions on general topics, gaseous and liquid states, atomic structure and chemical bonding, energetics, chemical equilibrium, electrochemistry, chemical kinetics, solid state, solutions, surface chemistry and nuclear chemistry.
 In will also include the general topics, mechanics, thermal physics, electricity and magnetism, optics and modern physics.

 This section will contain questions on isolation/preparation and properties of non-metals, preparation and properties of compounds, transition elements (3D series), ores and minerals, extractive metallurgy and principles of quality analysis.

 3. Organic chemistry

 This section will include questions on concepts, preparation/properties/reactions of alkanes/alkynes, reactions of benzene, phenols, characteristic reactions, carbohydrates, amino acids and peptides, properties and uses of important polymers and practical organic chemistry.